 When explaining savings concepts to young children we recommend using clear jars labelled save, spend and give.
 This way, they can see and handle money, which makes learning about it more impactful.
 Although many people now bank online, visiting your local branch can be a great learning opportunity.
 Once your child has accumulated a significant amount in their ‘save’ jar, consider taking them to the bank to open a savings account.
 On subsequent trips, encourage your child to fill out the deposit slip and interact with the bank teller.
 By empowering them to take charge of their finances, you’re building their confidence and character.

-There are also apps such as Spriggy to assist with giving children their own money to manage.
+There are also apps like Spriggy to assist with giving children their own money to manage.

 5: Encourage kids to earn their own money